mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 Next we send that input from the left simulation to the right simulation in a way that the simulation on the right side knows that the input belongs to frame n.

-Here's the key part: the simulation on the right can only simulate frame n when it has the input for that frame.
+And here's the key part: the simulation on the right can only simulate frame n when it has the input for that frame.
 If it doesn't have the input, it has to wait.

 For example, if you were sending across using TCP you could simply send the inputs and nothing else, and on the other side you could read the packets coming in, and each input received corresponds to one frame for the simulation to step forward.
-If no input arrives in a current frame, the right side can't advance forward, it has to wait for the next input to arrive.
+If no input arrives for render frame, the right side can't advance forward, it has to wait for the next input to arrive.

 Let's say you're using TCP, you've disabled [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm), and you're sending inputs from the left to the right simulation once per-frame (60 times per-second).

 Here it gets a little complicated.
 Since we can't simulate forward unless we have the input for the next frame, it's not enough to just take whatever inputs arrive over the network and then run the simulation on inputs as they arrive because the result would be very jittery.
-Data sent across the network at 60HZ doesn't usually arrive nicely spaced, 1/60th of a second between each packet.
+Data sent across the network at 60HZ doesn't typically arrive nicely spaced, 1/60th of a second between each packet.

 If you want this sort of behavior, you have to implement it yourself.